Translating the Art of Quilting

 Q: What do you believe is the single-handed most identifiable artistic trait of most quilts?

 A: I would have to say that quilts are creatively pieced together using various materials from the quilter’s everyday life.
 I have provided a very broad answer to this difficult question because quilters do not limit themselves to designing quilts using any particular style or method.
-As craftsperson and artist, quilters are free to make quilts using whatever they have at hand and design them as their heart, mind and spirit inspires them and their skills allow them to.
+As craftsperson and artist, quilters are free to make quilts using whatever they have at hand and design them as their heart, mind, and spirit inspires them and their skills allow them too.

 Q: Describe your experiences with the International Quilt Festival.